fbruncke/FX-Snake-WA/README.md

 # The Snake Game

-Implement the infamous snake game known form the days of the Nokia dumbphones.
+Implement the infamous snake game, known from the time area of the Nokia dumbphones.

 See wiki for introduction to the game.
 [Snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre))